Wheels & Tires

 Spidertrax Wheel Spacers Installation Write-Up

 If you want to run bigger and wider tires on your Jeep JK Wrangler, you really need to do one of two things.
-One, buy a set of new wheels with less back spacing or two, install a set of high quality wheel spacers which will effectively reduce the 6.25" of back spacing that your factory wheels have.
-Of course, if you are someone who really likes the look of factory wheels and would prefer to keep them or, if you're on a budget and are trying to build up your JK as economically as possible, installing a set of Spidertrax wheel spacers is the answer for you.
+One, buy a set of new wheels with less back spacing or two, install a set of high quality wheel spacers which will effectively reduce the 6.25″ of back spacing that your factory wheels have.

 Pro Comp ACCU PRO Jeep JK Wrangler